akuhara/SEIS_FILO/README.md

 * The first line should be the number of layers
 * Vp, Vs, density and thickness of each layer should be listed in the successive lines
-* Set Vs < 0 for the oceanic layer (for now, only the topmost layer is allowed for this)
+* Set Vs < 0 for the ocean layer (for now, only the topmost layer is allowed for this)
 * Any comment out does not work for this file
 ```
 3